 What is Forensic Science?

 Forensic science (also called “criminalistics”) is defined as the application of physical sciences to legal matters or legal questions.
 Forensic science includes many sub-disciplines such as anthropology, biology, botany, chemistry, entomology, engineering, genetics, latent fingerprints, information technology, medicine/pathology, psychology, odontology, serology, toxicology, and others.
-All of these are considered specializations within in forensic science.
+All of these are considered specializations within forensic science.

 The job of a forensic scientist is to analyze physical evidence, using various laboratory instruments and techniques, for use in criminal cases.
 A forensic scientist also interprets test results, writes reports, and testifies in court, typically as an expert witness.